jarsba/meow/README.md

 # meow
-Combine two videos to form panorama video for recording football games.
+Stich two videos together to form a panorama video.
+For recording football games.
 Inspired by Veo.